PURPOSE OF THIS POLICY

 - All Covered Individuals shall complete risk assessment forms as required.
 A risk assessment process will be implemented to determine the individual’s risks and the protective measures that should be taken to address them.
 Risk assessment may include consideration of exposure to animal allergens, infectious agents, chemical agents, noise, radiation, and other physical and environmental hazards.

-- Covered Individuals may be required to complete program elements such as training, questionnaires and medical surveillance for the prevention of occupational illness and to follow prescribed safety measures such as the use of personal protective equipment (PPE).
-Surveillance programs are described in the Occupational Health Manual.
+- Covered Individuals are required to complete program elements such as training, questionnaires and medical surveillance for the prevention of occupational illness and to follow prescribed safety measures such as the use of personal protective equipment (PPE) based on their workplace risks or Occupational Health medical provider requests.
+Surveillance programs are described in the Occupational Health Program Manual.

 COMPLIANCE WITH THIS POLICY